 If you are in a hurry, applying online is the fastest option to get your passport.
 To obtain your passport, you must provide:

 If you are applying by post, please know that it'll take longer to process than if you apply online.
 To apply, you will need need to:

 To post your application form and accompanying documentation, you should use the pre-printed envelope included with the form, or one provided by the Post Office if you chose to use the Passport Check and Send service.
 Bear in mind that once your application has been received, you may be asked to attend an interview, either in person or online, with the purpose of confirming your identity.

-The child passport applies for children under the age of 16 years old, and has a validity of 5 years only.
+The child passport can be requested for children under the age of 16.
 This passport needs to be applied for by an adult with parental responsibility for the child in question.
-Both parents' details need to be provided when applying, or, if applicable, it needs to be stated that there is only one parent or tutor for the child.
+Notice that both parents' details need to be provided when applying, if applicable.

-Application procedure is the same as for applying to an adult passport, both in the online and the paper form modalities.
-Also, same as with the adult passport, this passport can only be requested for a child that holds the British nationality and who has never had a British passport issued to him or her before.
-Application fees for a child passport are £49 if you’re applying online and £58.50 if you apply by post.
+As it's the case with the adult passport; you can also also apply for a child passport either online or by post.
+Remember this passport can only be requested for a child that holds the British nationality and who has never had a British passport issued to him or her before.
+The application fee is £49 if you’re applying online or £58.50 if you apply by post.

 You can apply to renew or replace your passport if your current passport:

 You will need to fulfil the same requirements and follow the same steps as for the first passport application.
 But in this case, you will also have to submit your old passport.
 They will cut the passport's cover and return it to you.
 If your old passport has a valid visa attached to it, your will need to carry both passports when travelling.